gandyland/fun_with_apis/readme.md

 ## Not sure where to start?
 Here is a suggested workflow...
   1. **Set up your HTML and CSS.** Figure out what you want your app to look like.
+  2. **Set up Javascript that works with dummy data.** Hard-code some fake data so you can nail down how you want Javascript to render data on the webpage.
-  2. **Create your AJAX call.** Just make sure it's working -- don't worry about handling the response yet.
+  3. **Create your AJAX call.** Just make sure it's working -- don't worry about handling the response yet.
-  3. **Extract information from your response.** How do you go about accessing it?
+  4. **Extract information from your response.** How do you go about accessing it?
-  4. **Handle API Response.** What are you going to do with the API response?
+  5. **Handle API Response.** What are you going to do with the API response?
 How will you render it in your HTML/CSS?
-  5. **AJAX error handling.** What will your program do when your API call doesn't work?
+  6. **AJAX error handling.** What will your program do when your API call doesn't work?

 ## APIs you may (but don't have to) use...